View on GitHub

 Prerequisite

-The (virtual) machine deploying DatAasee requires docker-compose, or podman-compose.
-See also the container engine compatibility.
+The (virtual) machine deploying DatAasee requires docker-compose on top of docker or podman, see also the container engine compatibility.

 Resources